Ken Starks · Independent mortgage broker · All 50 states

 If you need a loan amount above your county's FHA limit, you may want to look at conventional financing or a jumbo loan.
 I can help you figure out which program gives you the best terms.

-This is probably the comparison I walk through most often.
-There's no single right answer — it depends on your credit score, down payment, DTI, and how long you plan to keep the loan.
+There's no single right answer, it depends on your credit score, down payment, DTI, and how long you plan to keep the loan.

 | Factor | FHA | Conventional |